Why Is My Dog Shaking? Common Causes and Concerns

 4. Generalized tremor syndrome

 Also known as steroid responsive tremors, generalized tremor syndrome (GTS) is presented as tremors that are rhythmic, repetitive, and involuntary.
 It may be centralized to one area of the body or may cause the entire body to shake.
-GTS usually starts between nine months and two years of age, and can occur in dogs of any size and breed.
+GTS usually starts between nine months and two years of age and can occur in dogs of any size and breed.

 Normal shaking in dogs is much different than experiencing a seizure, when their muscles seize up and they lose mobility and awareness of their surroundings.
 A dog may shake, foam at the mouth, collapse, or even bite their tongue when experiencing a seizure.
-Seizures look different depending on the dog, and can range from small tremors to violent muscle spasms.
+Seizures look different depending on the dog, and they can range from small tremors to violent muscle spasms.

 When to see a vet about dog shaking